|Images provide a much-needed visual element to your emails. SharpSpring's Email Designer provides different ways of importing and using images.

 Adding Clickable Image Links

-To add a clickable link to an image in emails, do the following:
+To add clickable links, do the following:

-To edit an image with the Image Editor, do the following:
+To edit images, do the following:

 Important: Upscaling the dimensions of an inserted Image element can result in the image being stretched.